 Most organisations have (more or less) formally defined process owners.
 In practice, the process owner shall be equal to the function responsible.
 In this way, the manager of logistics is the process owner for supply chain processes and the sales executive is the process owner of the sales process.
 Hereby process orientation is more in name than in fact.
 We heard everywhere that process owners rarely take responsibility for the processes the system describes they should – with exception of the annual management review.

-Quality Managers often handle a cross-functional perspective.
+Quality Managers often handle the cross-functional perspective.
 Even though it is a good position, is it hard to utilise if you are seen as the “documentation boss”.